Mount Nyenchen Tanglha: Mythology

 In Tibetan mythology Nyenchen Tanglha is considered the most influential deity in a large part of northern Tibet.

 In his mortal form he is shown riding a white horse, wearing a satin dress and holding a horse whip in one hand and a Buddhist rosary in the other.

 He is considered to be a bodhisattva on the eighth level, and is a protector of the teachings of the Nyingma tradition.

 Nyenchen Tanglha is the subject of many fairy tales and folklore.

 The three main summits of Nyenchen Tanglha

 With an elevation of 7,162m, Nyenchen Tanglha is the highest mountain of the Transhimalayan range.
-It has a topographic prominence of 2,239m and its parent mountain is Gurla Mandhata located 890 km east.
+It has a topographic prominence of 2,239m and its parent mountain is Gurla Mandhata located 890 km west.
 Key saddle is at 4,923m (30°25'57"N 81°37'28"E) near the spring of Yarlung Tsangpo River (Brahmaputra).

 Nyenchen Tanglha has three main summits above 7,000m, located on a northwest–southeast ridge.
 All three main summits were climbed between 1986 and 1995.